 When I was growing I told myself not to pursue a career until I found my lifework.
 I was patient, and when I was 29 and pregnant with my second child I finally discovered my passion and purpose.

 It’s a job that doesn’t feel like one.
-On paper it can look like a particularly tough profession to be in, with its potential for long and unpredictable hours with few or no breaks, unknown periods of time away from family, lack of flexibility, and a general inability to be reliable to anyone besides your client.
-And it is tough sometimes, but I couldn’t go back to do anything else now.
+On paper it can look tough, with its potential for long and unpredictable hours perhaps without breaks, unknown periods of time away from home and family, lack of flexibility, and a general inability to be reliable to anyone besides your client.
+And it is tough sometimes, but I couldn’t do anything else now.
 I love it so much that I can’t even imagine retiring.

 Things that matter

 I am honoured to have witnessed many amazing births.
 What matters to me is that your decisions are exactly that: yours.
 What’s important to me is that you know your rights and options, and that your choices are listened to and respected.
 I want you to feel seen, heard, nurtured, strong, and powerful.

 However you’re feeling and whatever birth you’re planning, I will listen without judgement and support you in your own way.
 I want to hear what having a doula means to you.
 My role is defined by you, and shaped by your individual needs and wishes.